P3nguinMinecraft/SkyblockCheats/README.md

 Default: 0.5 <br>
 <b>beachball-predictor</b>: Enables all beach ball features and draws a predicted trajectory based on projectile models.
 Required for all beach ball features <br>
 Default: true <br>
-<b>auto-beachball</b>: Automatically bounces the beach ball, requires predictor to be on
+<b>auto-beachball</b>: Automatically bounces the beach ball, requires predictor to be on <br>
 Default: false <br>
+<b>beachball-snap</b>: Snaps to the precise location if close enough - BE CAREFUL, MIGHT BE DETECTABLE <br>
+Default: false <br>
 <b>fullauto-beachball</b>: Fully automatically bounces the beach ball, requires auto-beachball.
-Hold beach ball items and go to -100 102 0 in Dungeon Hub using Etherwarp <br>
+Hotbar beach ball items and go to -100 102 0 in Dungeon Hub using Etherwarp <br>
 Default: false <br>
 <b>lumie-hitboxes</b>: Changes Sea Pickle interaction boxes to 1x1x1, removes it for Kelp and Seagrass (true/false) <br>
 Default: false <br>